ArjoNagelhout/shapereality-engine/src/modules/asset/design.md

 ## Stages

-There are two stages for getting assets into the engine
+There are two stages for getting assetHandles into the engine
 1. **Import**.
 Takes a source file or source directory in combination with import settings and converts it into the engine's native format.
 This engine's native format comprises binary data and .json metadata.
    This native format can be cached on disk for later retrieval.